 African tribal art of the Tabwa, objects of prestige.

 Watch the video

 The Tabwa ("to scarify" and "to write") are an ethnic group present in the southeast of the DRC.
-Simple farmers without centralized power, they federated around tribal chiefs after being influenced by the Luba.
-It is mainly during this period that their artistic current expressed itself mainly through statues but also masks.
-The Tabwa practiced the cult of ancestors and dedicated some of their statues called mkisi to them.
-Animist, their beliefs are anchored around the ngulu, spirits of nature present in plants and rocks.
+Simple farmers with no centralized power, they federated around tribal chiefs after being influenced by the Luba.
+It is mainly during this period that their artistic current was expressed through statues but also masks.
+The Tabwa practiced ancestor worship and dedicated some of their statues named mkisi .
+Animists, their beliefs are anchored around the ngulu, nature spirits present in plants and rocks.

-The Luba dominated the Tabwa in the region along Lake Tanganyika between Zaire and Zambia.
-"Tabwa" or "to be tied" probably refers to the system of slavery once practiced by Islamic traders.
+The Luba dominated the Tabwa in the region along Lake Tanganyika, between Zaire and Zambia.
+"Tabwa" or "to be bound" likely refers to the system of slavery once practiced by Islamic traders.